 It is essential that guidelines for thoroughly and correctly cleaning and disinfecting the endoscope are strictly adhered to.
 The process must be performed after every use.
 Familiarize yourself with and be sure to follow manufacturer and regulatory guidelines for your area when using and cleaning any endoscopy equipment.

-Bring the endoscope to the specified cleaning area, Flush it with cleaning solution until it is clear, and suction the endoscope with air, as determined by the manufactureru2019s instructions.
-Enclose the endoscope inside a container and move it to the area specified for disinfection and sterilization u2013 a room that is completely separate from the area the procedure is performed is required in order to minimize the risk of infection.
+Bring the endoscope to the specified cleaning area, Flush it with cleaning solution until it is clear, and suction the endoscope with air, as determined by the manufacturer's instructions.
+Enclose the endoscope inside a container and move it to the area specified for disinfection and sterilization in a room that is completely separate from the area the procedure is performed in to minimize the risk of infection.

 If disinfecting manually, submerge the endoscope and all removable parts in the cleaning solution.
 Flush this solution through all channels, with no air pockets remaining.
 Allow the endoscope to remain in the solution for the appropriate time.

 Air should be used to purge all channels before removing the endoscope, followed by rinsing, drying, and flushing with alcohol.

 In the case of automated disinfection, manually clean the endoscope prior to placing it in the machine.
 Follow the manufacturer's instructions to complete the full cleaning cycle from start to finish, without interruptions.
 If the process is interrupted, it will be necessary to start over.
 Small channels in some endoscopy tools may need to be reprocessed by hand if the machine cannot do so.
 Finally, apply a 70% isopropyl alcohol rinse cycle.
 This may need to be performed by hand.
 Carefully dry the equipment and store it appropriately to protect against contamination.